Leased employees - taxation in Finland

 5.2.1 Leased employee who is a tax nonresident in Finland

 You as the employer are expected to pay forward any withheld tax to the Finnish Tax Administration's bank account, using your personal bank reference number.
-In addition, you must file Periodic Tax Returns, specify the remuneration as "605 - wages subject to tax at source", and the withheld amount of tax as "606 - Tax at source on wages, pension etc." and "608 - tax payable".
-Furthermore, at the end of the year, you will be required to submit the annual information return 7809e, Annual notification For payments to persons with limited tax liability in Finland either on a printed-paper form or electronically to report the payments made.
+In addition, you must file Periodic Tax Returns, specify the remuneration as "605 - wages subject to tax at source", and the withheld amount of tax as "606 - Tax at source on wages, pension etc.".
+At the end of the year, you must additionally submit the annual information return 7809e, Annual notification For payments to persons with limited tax liability in Finland either on a printed-paper form or electronically to report the payments made.
 When filling out Form 7809, specify the type of payment with code "A9 - Wage income paid to a foreign leased employee".
 Additionally, give complete details on amount withheld, amount deducted upfront (€510.00 per month or €17.00 per day), exact start and end dates of work period in Finland.

 5.2.2 Leased employee who is generally liable to tax -- a tax resident in Finland

 If your employee stays in Finland for longer than six months, you as the employer must pay the withheld amounts using your bank reference number.
 Furthermore, you must file the Periodic Tax Return with relevant facts about the amounts paid to your employee.
-Specify them as "601 - subject to withholding tax", and specify the withholding as "602 - Tax withheld" and "604 - tax payable".
+Specify them as "601 - subject to withholding tax", and specify the withholding as "602 - Tax withheld".

 You will also be expected to file the usual EPR form 7801e, Annual information return summary and itemization.
 If your employee carries mandatory social insurance in Finland, but you have no permanent establishment in Finland, use 7M as Type of payment and fill in the wage amount in line 14.
 If your employee has no insurance in Finland, and is not covered by the Finnish social security system, and you have no permanent establishment in Finland, use 7L as Type of payment.